gnomon-inria/gnomon/doc_md/examples.md

 ::::

 :::{note}
-All the data files used in these examples can be found in [gnomon-data](https://gitlab.inria.fr:gnomon/gnomon-data.git).
+All the data files used in these examples can be found in the [gnomon-data](https://gitlab.inria.fr:gnomon/gnomon-data.git) repository.
 :::